 Frequently Asked Questions (FAQs)

-What are the Okhla Bird Sanctuary Timings in the Winter and Summer seasons?
+What are the Okhla Bird Sanctuary Timings?

 During the winter months of October to March, the bird sanctuary is open from 7:30 AM to 5 PM every day.
 Similarly, in the summer season, the timings are 7 AM to 5:30 PM daily.